Does your Concordia password pass the test?

 “Hacking programs have been designed to run through entire dictionaries of words and all available characters as a means of accessing accounts.”

-To combat this, Concordia joined numerous other institutions in February 2017 increasing password complexity requirements and implementing new account lockout procedures.
+To combat this, on February 22, Concordia will be joining numerous other institutions in increasing password complexity requirements and implementing new account lockout procedures.

 “More universities are being targeted by increased IT security risks and improved hacker technology.
 We needed to put up additional barriers to make it harder for illegitimate users to gain access to accounts,” Robitaille explains.